Rumination: When we hold on to our feelings of failure or disappointment and how to stop the cycle.

 • If there was one small thing that would be different about you, what would that be?
 See What Is Different About You Worksheet.

-Remind them that they have the tools now to catch those unhelpful thoughts that cause us to ruminate and get stuck.
+You have the tools now to catch those unhelpful thoughts.
 By using their hope tools, they now can catch them, pause them, challenge them and then change them.
 Remember, practice make it easier and the more you practice the better you will get at achieving your goals.